 Getting It Done – Tips on Building with Redwood

 Here are a few more ways to ensure your redwood landscaping project is a success.

-Get a Kit – Kits, like the Redwood Kits & Planter Boxes, are just about the easiest way to build with redwood.
+Get a Kit – Kits are an easy way to build with redwood.
 Project kits are especially useful if you don’t have much experience building; the kits will come pre-cut and pre-drilled, ready to be assembled.
 In addition to the wood, kits also include hardware and instructions.
 It’s everything you need to get a redwood landscaping project completed in no time.

 Finish the Redwood – To add an extra layer of protection finish the redwood with a clear water repellent, semitransparent stain or paint.
 Tests conducted by the Forest Products Laboratory of the U.S. Department of Agriculture have shown that no other domestic wood accepts and retains finishes better than redwood.

 You can let the redwood age without a finish, which is suggested for garden beds and planter boxes containing edible plants and vegetables to avoid toxins potentially mixing with the soil.

 Humboldt Redwood is available from excellent lumber yards and home improvement retailers.
 When you are ready to start your landscaping project, it is easy to Find a Humboldt Redwood location nearest you with our easy-to-use search tool.